straw-hat-team/adr/adrs/4937890790/README.md

 without the cognitive load of reading the imports to create such mapping in your brain?

+Answer: probably close to none.

-* How is this different from named-exports?
+* You may argue, How is this any different from named-exports?

 Take the following files: